-If you sleep with a partner, you should feel less of their movements on the Avocado and Cedar.
-If you go with the Zenhaven, you could be disturbed by your partner’s movements.
+If someone sleeps with a partner, they should feel less of their movements on the Avocado and Cedar.
+If they go with the Zenhaven, they could be disturbed by their partner’s movements.

 See how the Avocado handles motion transfer in the video below.

-Finally, compare this to motion transfer on the Cedar mattress.
+Finally, compare this to motion transfer on the Cedar mattress in the video below.

 Edge Support Differences

-If you sleep with a partner, it is also worth considering how much of the mattress you can really utilize.
-Can you securely sit or lie down near the edge of your mattress?
+If someone sleeps with a partner, it is also worth considering how much of the mattress they can really utilize.
+Can they securely sit or lie down near the edge of their mattress?